C18433856/RichWeb-Lab4/lecture-review/answers.md

 # We have looked at three kinds of asynchronous programming mechanisms,namely callbacks, promises and streams.
 Mention one advantage and one disadvantage of each type.

+Callbacks
+	Advantages:
+	- Callbacks are compatible with most JavaScript environments, including older browsers.
+	Disadvantages:
+	- Using callbacks exclusively can lead to multiple nested callbacks that are difficult to read and maintain.
+Promises
+	Advantages:
+	- Promises can be chained together, allowing you to write asynchronous code in a linear, easy-to-read style.
+	Disadvantages:
+	- Promises do not provide a way to cancel an asynchronous operation once it has started.
+Streams
+	Advantages:
+	- Streams are easy to chain together, allowing developers to create complex data processing pipelines
+	Disadvantages:
+	- Streams are not suitable for all types of data and use cases.
+They are best suited for handling large amounts of data that can be processed in a sequential or incremental manner.

 # With the aid of a diagram and example code, describe the Cascading Style Sheets (CSS) Box Model and show how it can be used to space DOM elements

 # Detail how the browser loads and bootstraps a rich web application from an initial URL